 Sports cars with affordable insurance rates in Oregon

-Still, there are some models that are affordable to insure.
-The Mazda MX-5 Miata stands out as one of the cheapest options on our list, with an average six-month premium of $1,014.
+But some makes and models are still affordable to insure.
+For instance, the Mazda MX-5 Miata is one of the most inexpensive models on our list, with an average cost of $1,014.

 Vehicle model (Sport cars)Average six-month premium